47degrees/fetchless/README.md

 The two biggest advantages are speed and API flexibility.

 ### Speed
-While not properly benchmarked extensively yet (I wrote this up very quickly and will expand on this later), I've ran some local benchmarks that confirm my initial suspicions about the speed of Fetch vs Fetchless.
+While not properly benchmarked extensively yet (I wrote this up very quickly and will expand on this later), I've ran some local benchmarks that confirm my initial suspicions about the speed of Fetch vs fetchless.
 On a fundamental level, it should make sense that a "Free"-style DSL is slower to at least some degree than a "tagless final"-style one.
 This is because of how they are encoded, since the tagless version is much more direct and has less overhead by definition.